Here's what you need to know about OLED screen burn-in

 Both Sony and LG told CNET that the best way to prevent burn-in or image retention on their TVs is to avoid static images.

 "To avoid the possibility of burn-in consumers should avoid leaving static images on an OLED screen for long periods of time.
-For example leaving a video game paused onscreen for several hours or days." -- Sony
+For example leaving a video game paused onscreen for several hours or days," a Sony spokesperson said.

 If you notice image retention, don't panic.
 Chances are if you watch something different, it will go away on its own after awhile.
 If you're repeatedly getting image retention of the same thing, then that could be cause for concern.